howar31/Trove-AHK-AutoFish/README.md

 > This is a always-on-top tooltip which show the script current status and related information.
 So you may see the info on desktop even when Trove minimized.
 >
 > Hotkeys instruction and fishing info are always available in tooltop.
+>
+> The Tooltip position is set to 80 X-pixel 150 Y-pixel from top left by default.
+You may follow the comments to change this value in script.

 * Simulated **Natual Action**
 > The script will simulate human keypress and pause to present natual action.

 * Configurable **Hotkeys**
 > All hotkeys are configurable in the script file.
-You may follow the comments in script files to edit the hotkeys.
+You may follow the comments to edit the hotkeys in script.

 ## Installation